sumurthy/Js-Spec-Gen/markdown/tablerowcollection.md

 ### add(index: number, values: (boolean or string or number)[][])
-Adds a new row to the table.
+Adds one or more rows to the table.
+The return object will be the top of the newly added row(s).

 #### Syntax
 ```js